These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 C. The difference between the repeater’s transmit and receive frequencies

-T5A - Electrical principles; current and voltage, conductors and insulators, alternating and direct current
+T5A - Electrical principles, units, and terms: current and voltage; conductors and insulators; alternating and direct current

 T5A01 (D)